rschristopher/rschristopher.github.io/src/criticisms/scalability.md

  per *second*, it processes blocks
  (of transactions) every 10 minutes on average.
-Blocks have a few thousand transactions, and so you could claim "up to 7 per second".
+Blocks have a few thousand transactions, hence "up to 7 per second".
-And while this is true for base layer transactions (final international settlement),
- 2nd layer solutions like the
- lightning network
- provide a highly scalable payment network that can scale upwards to infinity.
+And while this is true for base layer transactions (final international settlement), 2nd-layer solutions like the lightning network provide a highly scalable payment network that can scale upwards to infinity.

-But a Bitcoin critic is not interested in second layer payment rails or any actual engineering solutions to their criticism.
+But a Bitcoin critic is not interested in
+ 2nd-layer payment rails or any actual engineering solutions to their criticism.
 The pattern of this criticism
  is quite dumb and once you see it